-In the interim, applications for conditional admission should follow this process
+In the interim, applicants for conditional admission should follow this process

+- Apply for their foreign academic qualifications and practical legal training (PLT) to be assessed by the Board's Academic Exemptions Sub Committee and Practical Training Exemptions Sub Committee, to determine what additional Australian qualifications or training they would usually be required to undertake to be eligible for admission in New South Wales.
+This is unless the Executive Officer has assessed that there are sufficiently special circumstances why such assessments should not be so required. - 2.
 Lodge a standard 'application for admission' with the Board, accessible via the Online Admission Portal on the Board's website (current cost: \$950).
-This will involve all of the usual checks that are undertaken for admission purposes including a request for a 'certificate of good standing' from the jurisdiction in which a foreign applicant has practised, requests for character references, 'disclosure statements' etc.

-In most cases this will also involve the applicant first having had their foreign academic and practical legal training assessed to determine what additional qualifications or training they would be required to undertake to be eligible for admission.

-- 2. Lodge, along with the normal application, by way of letter (until new forms are developed) a request that they be admitted upon s.20 Uniform Law conditions and also an exemption under section 18 of the Uniform Law - Outline to the Board the conditions that the applicant seeks to be admitted upon.
-Section 20 outlines the general categories of conditions that the Board can impose. - 4.
+This will involve all of the usual checks that are undertaken for admission purposes including a request for a 'certificate of good standing' from the jurisdiction in which a foreign applicant has practised, requests for character references, 'disclosure statements' etc. - Lodge, along with the normal application, by way of letter (pending new forms are developed) a request that they be admitted upon s.20 Uniform Law conditions and also an exemption under section 18 of the Uniform Law (see the Legal Services Council's Guideline on Conditional Admission for an explanation as to the need for a s.18 exemption) - 4.
+Outline to the Board the conditions that the applicant seeks to be admitted upon.
+Section 20 outlines the broad categories of conditions that the Board can impose. - 5.
 Outline to the Board why the conditions are appropriate.
-An applicant must address their qualifications, training and experience as it relates to the proposed conditions for admission so that the Board can form an assessment as to the appropriateness of the conditions. - 5.
+An applicant must address their qualifications, training and experience as it relates to the proposed conditions for admission so that the Board can form an assessment as to the appropriateness of the conditions. - 6.
 Outline why the Board should dispense with under s18 any gap in the applicant's qualifications or practical legal training required to be admitted unconditionally as a lawyer in New South Wales.